 The power supply can be either external from a USB female type-B connector or internal from 2 AAA batteries.
 If the batteries are installed then they must be rechargeable for concurrent use with USB power.
 The voltage available to the circuit, common rail Vcc, varies from 2 to 3 volts while the controller will function down to 1.8 volts (@4MHz) with a very dim light for red leds.

 Current consumption at 3 volts/4MHz varies from 6mA to 10mA for a 25% display duty cycle as the number of digits lit varies from 0 to 8.
 A 100% duty cycle raises the max. current to 19mA.
 In power down mode the current drops to 0.15mA which goes to the keypad resistor network.

 The only external arduino library used is the SevenSeg v1.2.1 by Sigvald Marholm.
 The keypad is sampled consecutively from channel A0 (leftmost column to pin D14) to A3 (rightmost column to pin D17) and compared to a matrix of analog readings.
 The 10bit readings are, largely, independent of the power supply and thus operation is fairly reliable over the range of the power supply.
-User operation allows for both key-driven and command-initiated functionality.
+User operation is both key-driven and command-initiated.
 The floating point library used is math.h of the avr-libc and the printed format supports scientific notation for very large and very small numbers.

 Step 1: SCHEMATIC

 The controller is programmed via an arduino loaded with the ISP sketch using the SPI port or a dedicated AVR programmer.
 The avrdude burner must be used with the fuses set to 0xFD for the low byte, 0xD1 for the high byte and 0xFE for the extended byte.